n0033/darmowamapka/README.md

-# darmowamapka
+# Landing webpage
-darmowamapka is a landing webpage written in Django with JavaScript.
+Written in Python, Django with JavaScript.
 It sends learning materials to the user after watching and embeded youtube video.
 Available under https://darmowamapka.pl url.